kowlgi/deckrank-web-app/README.md

 Deckrank, hosted at https://deckrank.co was a web app that people could use to set up ranking polls.

 ## Usage
 Users could set up a poll asking a question like, "which restaurant do you prefer for dinner?" and list 4 options.
 Responders could open the poll URL and rank the 4 options.
-The highest ranked options would then we displayed on the poll.
+The highest ranked options would be displayed on the poll.

 ## User base
 It hosted about 250 polls.
 Around 960 people either created a poll or voted.